 More about kintsugi: Kintsugi is said to have originated in the 15th century when a Japanese shogun broke a favorite tea bowl and sent it back to China to be fixed.
-But the repair job, which was done with metal staples, the standard for repair at that time, detracted from the beauty of the bowl.
-The shogun enlisted Japanese craftsmen to come up with a more aesthetically pleasing solution and Kintsugi was born.
+But the repair job, which was done with metal staples (being the standard for repair at that time), detracted from the beauty of the bowl, so the shogun enlisted Japanese craftsmen to come up with a more aesthetically pleasing solution.
+Kintsugi was born.

 Although the ancient kintsugi repair made it appear as though the original piece was mended with gold, the original process was essentially a form of lacquer art.
-Broken pieces were glued back together using Urushi lacquer, derived from the sap of the Chinese lacquer tree.
+Broken pieces were glued back together using urushi lacquer, derived from the sap of the Chinese lacquer tree.
 The final layer of Urushi was covered with fine gold powder.
-There was a "toxic" part to the ancient process from the Urushi oil, found in very high amounts in the tree's sap, which is the ingredient that is responsible for forming the dense and highly durable lacquer once dried.
-Fortunately, once the Urushi dried and hardened, the toxic effects of the urushi oil are essentially nullified, making the lacquer ware safe to handle.
-Today, thanks to modern polymer technology, kintsugi repair can be accomplished with state-of-the-art materials that are stronger and have greater longevity than the traditional lacquer methodology.
+There was a "toxic" part to the ancient process which came from the Urushi oil, found in very high amounts in the tree's sap, which is the ingredient that's responsible for forming the dense and highly durable lacquer once dried.
+Fortunately, once the Urushi dried and hardened, the toxic effects of the urushiol oil are essentially nullified, making the lacquer ware safe to handle.
+Today, thanks to modern polymer technology, kintsugi style repair can be accomplished with state of the art materials that are stronger and have greater longevity than the traditional lacquer methodology.
+Real gold powder can be used but due the price of gold, it is cost prohibitive for most customers.